 Some people hate going to hospitals.
 I love it.
 I have been visiting the sick in hospitals since I was four years old.

 I have a heart for the misfit—the person who doesn’t fit into the traditional church because I didn’t fit in either.

 I know what it is like to be in debilitating physical, mental, and spiritual pain.

 My neck surgery in 2017 led me to deal with a PSTD and a more profound spiritual awakening.
 I am still on that journey.
-I am a survivor of sexual abuse.

 I have been married for over thirty-eight years to my best friend.
 I have an adult son, daughter, daughter-in-law, and granddaughter who bring me tremendous joy.

 I serve because I believe in the Church’s mission, ideals, and people, imperfect as they may be.
 I believe my experience as a paid staff, volunteer, and serving alongside my bi-vocational father gives me a unique perspective on the church and its ministries.